dimtsap/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.jhu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include software development, computational mechanics and cloud computing.

 # Interests to show in About widget
 interests:
   - Software Development
   - Computational Mechanics
+  - Cloud Computing
   - DevOps

 # Education to show in About widget